Tebs-Lab/intro-to-deep-learning/04-convolutional-neural-networks/readme.md

 * Build convolutional neural networks using Keras.
 * Describe the concept of Transfer Learning and apply it to CNNs using Keras.
 * Contrast classification and segmentation.
-* Apply CNNs to perform both classification and segmentation.
+* Apply CNNs to perform classification, localization, and segmentation.

 ## Part 1: What Are CNNs and What Are They Good At?